Alibaba-MIIL/PartialLabelingCSL/README.md

 ### Loss Implementation

-Our loss consists of a selective approach for adjusting the training mode for each class individualy and a partial asymmetric loss.
+Our loss consists of a selective approach that adjusts the training mode for each class individually and a partial asymmetric loss.
 <!-- The selective approach is based on two probabilities quantities: label likelihood and label prior.
 The partial asymmetric loss emphasizes the contribution of the annotated labels.   -->
 An implementation of the Class-aware Selective Loss (CSL) can be found [here](/src/loss_functions/partial_asymmetric_loss.py).
 - ```class PartialSelectiveLoss(nn.Module)```